 Reports from across the country verify earlier predictions that key facets of the No Child Left Behind reforms would result in modest immediate test score increases followed by a longer-term plateau.
 Data show that states reporting a steady few years climb in achievement test scores during the 1990s now indicate faltering levels of achievement (e.g., Florida, Michigan, Texas).
-California is the most recent example of such a fade-out; the state's chief school officer recently confirmed that a majority of California's schools have hit a plateau or worse.
+California is a recent example of such a fade-out; the state's chief school officer has cautioned that a majority of the state's schools have hit a plateau or worse.